ResistanceHub/game-of-html/README.md

 ![Scheme](images/example-links.png)

-As you can see, the data is being returned serialixed as JSON.
+As you can see, the data is being returned serialized as JSON.

 Let's view the results in detail.
 Click on /houses/378, this will return the data found at: https://anapioficeandfire.com/api/houses/378